eorland/ts_generator/README.md

 All right, the mention of the cotton is back (and more than once) and the durability is mentioned again.
 It's even cool to see the attempt to chacterize the Oxford as a "British" shirt (Even if it that isn't [exactly true](https://www.gazman.com.au/blogs/journal/history-of-the-oxford-shirt).)
 However, this example is definitely not as clean, so it's safe to say that while the tone and some main points are there, I wouldn't exactly call this one a compelling descripton.
 Just ask *"renowned camp collar expert Dan Taylor of Pantyhose".*

-Of course what makes this fun is that you can the model to write about *anything*.
+Of course what makes this fun is that you can get the model to write about *anything*.
 For instance, how would James Dean's [iconic jacket](https://imgur.com/2QQVNjI) from *Rebel Without A Cause* be described?
-Here's two takes for "The James Dean Jacket in Racing Red":
+Here are two takes for "The James Dean Jacket in Racing Red":

 >1/2: While our namesake may have emerged from the shadows of the pulp pulp pulp industry, The James